ni/niveristand-python/docs/basic_examples.rst

 Combining the legacy API with real-time sequences
 -------------------------------------------------

-The :doc:`api_reference/legacy` can be mixed with python real-time sequences to create a fully-automated test environment.
+To create a fully-automated test environment, you can mix the :doc:`api_reference/legacy` with Python real-time sequences.

 .. literalinclude:: ../examples/legacy_mix.py
    :language: python